brokedba/Devops_all_in_one_vm/README.md

 In other words it's an ultimate Devops sandbox that the community can use to learn stuff without having to install anything.
 You'll just need to run `vagrant up` command to spin it.

-- Note: Contibution is welcome too.
+**Note:**
+  - Host port forwarding is still having issues which means, contibutions are definitely welcome ;).
+  - For now the oly build available is under ../OL7  but more EL8 builds will soon be added